 Staying in Banff National Park

-To have the most freedom and enjoy nature to the fullest while staying on a budget, we always recommend staying in the campgrounds.
-Banff National Park has many with picturesque scenery.
-Read our comprehensive guide about camping in Banff National Park for all camping info and lots of pictures of the campgrounds.
+We always recommend staying in the campgrounds to have the most freedom and enjoy nature while staying on a budget.
+Banff National Park has many campgrounds with picturesque scenery.
+Read our comprehensive guide about camping in Banff National Park for all camping info and pictures of the campgrounds.

 Packing list for Banff